ksroyal100/ksroyal100/README.md

-- 👋 Hi, I’m @ksroyal100
+- 👋 Hi, I’m kishan gupta
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development with modern technology
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning web development and app development
-- 💞️ I’m looking to collaborate with expert software engineers
+- 💞️ I’m looking to collaborate with expert software engineers for better practices
-- 📫 To reach me checkout my github profile where you can find much more about me
+- 📫 To reach me checkout my github profile where you can find much more about me!

+thank you !!